0800robin/10PrintAdventures/README.md

 and media there are a wealth of communities and resources out there.

-<a target="_blank" href="https://processing.org/">Processing</a>: is a flexible software sketchbook and a language for learning how to code within the context of the visual arts.
+<a href="https://processing.org/" target="_blank" >Processing</a>: is a flexible software sketchbook and a language for learning how to code within the context of the visual arts.

-<a target="_blank" href="">p5.js</a> is a JavaScript library for creative coding, with a focus on making coding accessible and inclusive for artists, designers, educators, beginners, and anyone else.  _Adventures in 10 Print_ uses p5 to draw out shapes onto the screen.
+<a href="https://p5js.org/" target="_blank" >p5.js</a> is a JavaScript library for creative coding, with a focus on making coding accessible and inclusive for artists, designers, educators, beginners, and anyone else.  _Adventures in 10 Print_ uses p5 to draw out shapes onto the screen.

-<a target="_blank" href="https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw">The Coding Rainbow</a> is an education creative coding YouTube channel from the one and only <a target="_blank" href="https://shiffman.net/">Daniel Shiffman</a>.
+<a href="https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw" target="_blank" >The Coding Rainbow</a> is an education creative coding YouTube channel from the one and only <a href="https://shiffman.net/" target="_blank" >Daniel Shiffman</a>.
 It is full of tutorials and series about how to make art and interactive systems using code.

 ### 10 PRINT CHR$(205.5+RND(1)); : GOTO 10

 10 PRINT is a book which deep dives into the history of this humble algorithm and the impact it has has on the way we see computer programs.
-You can download the free PDF versions here - <a target="_blank" href="https://10print.org/">https://10print.org/</a>
+You can download the free PDF versions here - <a href="https://10print.org/"  target="_blank">https://10print.org/</a>

 _This book takes a single line of code—the extremely concise BASIC program for the Commodore 64 inscribed in the title—and uses it as a lens through which to consider the phenomenon of creative computing and the way computer programs exist in culture_